ART THAT MATTERSby Spannenburg.Art

 ESTRANGED - DANNY

-"A visual anthem celebrating the transformative power of self-actualisation, capturing the sacred marks of a journey from concealment to the radiant light of authenticity."
+"A visual anthem to the transformative power of self-actualisation, capturing the sacred marks of a journey from concealment to the radiant light of authenticity."

 The Narrative